Tagline: In every neighbourhood there is one house that adults whisper about and children cross the street to avoid.

 Budget: $6,000,000 (estimated)

 You’ve gotta love Wes Craven.
-His creative output could be frustratingly cavalier at times but, warts and all, he brought so much to the horror genre, and his legacy continues to live on.
-Craven’s movies were terrifying, controversial, hugely successful, iconic, uneven and in some cases abject failures, but he was never scared to take risks and push the creative envelope, which means he was never less than entertaining.
-His misses invariably possess some kind of charm that keeps us coming back, and those movies that hit, really hit.
+His creative output could be frustratingly cavalier at times, but he brought so much to the horror genre, and his legacy lives on.
+Craven’s movies were terrifying, controversial, hugely successful, iconic, uneven and in some cases abject failures, but he was never scared to take risks and push creative boundaries, which means he was never less than entertaining.
+His misses invariably possess some kind of charm that keeps us coming back, and those movies that hit… well, they really hit.
 Even his middling productions stand out for one reason or another.
-For me, he’ll never quite have the stature of someone like John Carpenter, but he breathes the same air.
+For me, he’ll never quite have the stature of John Carpenter, but he breathes the same air.

-1991‘s The People Under the Stairs is Craven in a nutshell, but before we get to that, let us just take a moment to recall the late director’s rich and storied career.
+1991‘s The People Under the Stairs is Craven in a nutshell, but before we get to that, let us take a moment to recall the late director’s rich and storied career.
 Ultimately, Craven will always be most synonymous with one of horror’s most notable creations: Fred Krueger.
-Some would see that as a negative, a sign that his output was inferior on the whole, but so monumental was Robert Englund’s horrifically scarred child killer-come-pop culture juggernaut that a then fledgling New Line Cinema was dubbed ‘The House that Freddy Built’; this, a future commercial mammoth that would go on to produce the colossal Lord of the Rings series.
+Some would see that as a negative, a sign that his output was inferior on the whole, but so monumental was Robert Englund’s horrifically scarred child killer-come-pop culture juggernaut that a then-fledgling New Line Cinema was dubbed ‘The House that Freddy Built’.
+It was the kind of game-changing concept that most directors can only dream of.

-Craven would flounder in the shadow of Krueger’s success for a while — not because he was afraid to branch out as many critics at the time supposed, but because the big studios, who were suddenly knocking down his door, wanted to feed off A Nightmare on Elm Street‘s success.
-This was never more apparent than with Deadly Friend (1986), a book adaptation planned as a serious sci-fi drama that would succumb to the horrors of studio meddling.
-After a disappointing test screening, Craven was forced to add a series of incongruous nightmare sequences that transformed the movie into an incoherent mess (which is admittedly rather fun), leading the director and future Oscar-winning screenwriter Bruce Joel Rubin to flat-out disown the movie.
+Craven would flounder in the shadow of Krueger’s success for a while thereafter — not because he was afraid to branch out as many critics supposed, but because the big studios, who were suddenly knocking down his door, wanted to feed off A Nightmare on Elm Street‘s success.
+This was never more apparent than with Deadly Friend (1986), a novel adaptation planned as a serious sci-fi drama that would succumb to the horrors of studio meddling.
+After a disappointing test screening, Craven was forced to add a series of incongruous nightmare sequences that transformed the Deadly Friend into a bordeline-incoherent mess, leading the director and future Oscar-winning screenwriter Bruce Joel Rubin to flat-out disown the movie.

 Craven was too much of a rebel filmmaker to work under such constraints.
 His early work was both prodigious and controversial, particularly 1972‘s The Last House on the Left, which would ultimately find its way onto the infamous ‘video nasties‘ list following the Obscene Publications Act of 1984, and grungy out-in-the-sticks horror The Hills Have Eyes (1977), which would lead to one of the crummiest horror sequels of its era in 1984‘s The Hills Have Eyes Part II, a pair of movies that display the good and bad sides of Craven in a microcosm.
-Low-key productions such as Shocker and The People Under the Stairs would keep the director mildly relevant into the ’90s, but Craven wasn’t done yet.
-Not only did he revive the moribund Fred Krueger with innovative meta experiment Wes Craven’s New Nightmare, he would tweak that formula and wrap it in a cute commercial bow just two years later with self-reflexive slasher parody Scream, reshaping the horror genre for the third time in as many decades.
+Low-key productions such as Shocker and The People Under the Stairs would keep the director mildly relevant into the barren 90s, but Craven wasn’t through yet.
+Not only would he revive the moribund Fred Krueger with innovative meta experiment Wes Craven’s New Nightmare, he would tweak that formula and wrap it in a cute commercial bow with self-reflexive slasher Scream, reshaping the horror genre for the third time in as many decades.

 The People Under the Stairs is an odd card.
-It is also one of Craven’s most interesting curiosities — a blend of Spielbergian adventure, macabre fairy tale and explicit horror.
-It is also a very personal film, recalling the director’s strict catholic upbringing in the most startlingly left-field of fashions.
+It is also one of Craven’s most interesting curiosities — a blend of Spielbergian adventure, macabre fairy tale and explicit, off-kilter horror.
+It is also a very personal film, recalling the director’s strict catholic upbringing in ways that will leave you clawing at your eyes.
 It is The Goonies with a sociopolitical voice and enough grue to send the kids to bed in tears.
 Like A Nightmare on Elm Street, The People Under the Stairs was inspired by real-life events, in this case a family who were prosecuted after alerting the police to an attempted burglary at their home.
-Instead of finding the perps in question, the cops discovered a series of locked doors containing children who had never been allowed to leave the house, a grim sub-narrative that typifies the movie’s unholy matrimony of genres.
+Instead of finding the perpetrators in question, the cops discovered a series of locked doors containing children who had never been allowed to leave the house, a grim sub-narrative that typifies the movie’s unholy matrimony of genres.
 This is made even more unsettling by the fact that what we see essentially happened for real.

-Running deep into the blade of a kitchen knife, an unperturbed Woman slides the weapon from her kidney, beset on slicing her ever oppressed pseudo-child Alice, a maniacal effort that sees her devoured by a vengeful pack of cannibalistic basement dwellers.
+If ever a character deserved to be stopped dead in her tracks, it’s Wendy Robie’s unconscionably cruel and utterly insane ‘Woman’, and you best believe she’ll make you work for it.
+Running deep into the blade of a kitchen knife during the film’s frenzied climax, an unperturbed Woman slides the weapon from her kidney, beset on slicing her ever oppressed pseudo-child Alice, a maniacal effort that sees her devoured by a vengeful pack of cannibalistic basement dwellers.
+I’m sure they’ll be picking her out of their teeth for days.

 Most Absurd Moment